Treatment of slaves in the United States: Slave breeding

 Slave breeding was the attempt by a slave-owner to influence the reproduction of his slaves for profit.
 It included forced sexual relations between male and female slaves, encouraging slave pregnancies, sexual relations between master and slave to produce slave children and favoring female slaves who had many children.

-For instance, Frederick Douglass (who grew up enslaved in Maryland) reported the systematic separation of slave families and the widespread rape of slave women to boost slave numbers.
+For instance, Frederick Douglass (who grew up enslaved in Maryland) reported the systematic separation of slave families and the widespread rape of enslaved women to boost slave numbers.
 With the development of cotton plantations in the Deep South, planters in the Upper South frequently broke up families to sell "surplus" male slaves to other markets.
 In addition, court cases such as those of Margaret Garner in Ohio or Celia, a slave in 19th-century Missouri, dealt with women slaves who had been sexually abused by their masters.

 There are many documented instances of "breeding farms" in the United States where slaves were forced to conceive and birth as many new slaves as possible.
 The largest breeding farms were located in the states of Virginia and Maryland.